SaniaNandi22/Hello-World/README.md

 Skincare Recommendation
-This is a basic skincare recommendation whih needs more complexity to develop
+This is a basic skincare recommendation which needs more complexity to develop